Everything you need to know about AI decision accountability, the regulatory landscape, and what Rubric does — in plain language.

 Rubric automatically records every decision your AI systems make — what the model decided, when, and why — and makes that record cryptographically signed, tamper-evident, and permanently verifiable.
 One line of code at startup.
 No new infrastructure required.

-Every Rubric record includes a cryptographic signature, a precise timestamp, and an immutable anchor on Hedera's public ledger.
-Together these establish an unbroken chain of custody — proving the record existed at a specific moment and has not been altered since.
+Admissibility is a determination a court makes — no vendor can promise it.
+What Rubric provides is the property courts look for: integrity and authenticity.
+Every record carries a post-quantum signature, a precise timestamp, and an immutable anchor on Hedera's public ledger, so any party can independently verify that the record existed at a specific moment and has not been altered since — without trusting Rubric.
 The compliance report includes a SHA3-256 document hash as a verifiable sidecar.

 Yes.
 Rubric is built for exactly that.
 We've stress tested at over 3,200 requests per second with zero errors, across a five-node global federation.
 Our Merkle compression runs at 1,000,000:1 — meaning millions of decisions create minimal ledger footprint with sub-50μs signing latency.